russellrobinson/generic-linked-list/README.md

 Some linked list operations are significantly slower than an array because the list must be traversed from beginning to some point in the list (usually all the way to the end).

-If your use case requires these operations on a large lists, then you should consider using an array or a doubly-linked list.
 * slice
 * at
 * pop
 * lastIndexOf
 * fill

+If your use case requires these operations on a large lists, then you should consider using a different data structure (such as Array).

 ### Operations not implemented